faderblade/data102-projects/README.md

 # data102-projects
-Data Mining and Statistics Class
+All outputs from my Data Mining and Statistics class are compiled here.